lustoerk/playground/README.md

     - did not destroy it via terraform, but manually, now it needs to be removed from state file:
         - `terraform state list` > `terraform state rm <resource>`
-- tf will randomly create a `print y` loop, when giving the yes input to accept an apply
+- tf will randomly create a `print y` loop, when giving the yes input to accept an apply -> this is the command /usr/bin/yes that will loop y if no other input is given
 - Error running command '../update_hosts.sh': exit status 5.
 Output: jq: error (at <stdin>:1): Cannot iterate over │ null (null)
     - when creating resources from zero, this will happen.
 A second apply will run succesfully.
 Is this debt__?__